RapidOnGfuel/RBLX-Scripting/readme.md

 # AR2
 (Apocalypse Rising 2)
--Please execute when you have fully spawned in, and **NOT** In the main menu where you customize your character -LOAD IN TO THE ACTUAL GAME AND NOT THE LOBBY!
+-Please execute when you have fully spawned in, and **NOT** In the main menu where you customize your character -this will break the esp (both player and loot, as the items haven't rendered yet and I don't want to make checks for that :) )
+-LOAD IN TO THE ACTUAL GAME AND NOT THE LOBBY!

 TO DO (AR2):